nilenso/rubyconf-india-2013/slides/slides.md

 - editing repetitive code instead of creating an abstraction for structural duplication
 - puts'ing values and re-running your app manually instead of TDD/repl
 - using a debugger to observe state changes instead of removing them from your program's flow

 !SLIDE

+# we wish you:

+# &nbsp;

+- wu-wei (in your actions)
+- appreciation (of that which is hard to see)
+- comfort (in the death of your creations)
+- good luck (naming your symbols)
+- fun!

+!SLIDE